 The Company discloses information in compliance with the GEM Listing Rules.
 The Company believes that information disclosures in timely, accurate and complete manners can enhance the corporate transparency.
-For the purpose of effective communication, the Company also includes the latest information relating to the Group on its website at www.gmehk.com.
-Enquires to the Board or the Company may be sent by post to the principal place of business in Hong Kong or via E-mail (ir@gmehk.com).
+For the purpose of effective communication, the Company has published the Shareholders' communication policy and the latest information relating to the Group on its website at www.gmehk.com.
+Besides, through the communication with Shareholders during the annual general meeting of the Company and the stakeholders' engagement conducted by the ESG working group, the Board can solicit and understand their view to achieve sustainable and balanced development.
+Shareholders and other stakeholders of the Company (the "Stakeholders"), who would like to communicate their views on various matters affecting the Company to the Board or the Company may send their views by post to the principal place of business in Hong Kong or via E-mail (ir@gmehk.com).
+During the Relevant Period, the Board discussed and reviewed the Shareholders' communication policy and considered it to be effectively implemented.

-Pursuant to code provision E.1.5 of the CG Code, the Company should have a policy on payment of dividends.
+Pursuant to code provision F.1.1 of the CG Code, the Company should have a policy on payment of dividends.
 Please refer to the section headed "Directors' Report - Dividend policy" in this Annual Report for details.